Prinz Adalbert-class cruiser: General characteristics

 The ships of the Prinz Adalbert class were 124.9 m long at the waterline and 126.5 m overall, and had a beam of 19.6 m.
 The ships were designed to displace 9087 MT, but at full load displaced up to 9875 MT; they had a draft of 7.43 m forward and 7.9 m aft.
 The ships' hulls were constructed from transverse and longitudinal steel frames, over which the steel hull plates were riveted.
 The vessels contained fourteen watertight compartments and a double bottom that extended for 60 percent of the length of the hull.
 Their superstructure consisted of a primary conning tower forward with a bridge structure and a larger structure further aft that had a small, secondary conning tower atop it.
 The designers reverted to the use of two heavy military masts that had been discarded in Prinz Heinrich's design.

 The Germans regarded the vessels as good sea boats, with gentle motion when the ships' lower fuel bunkers were full.
 The ships were responsive to commands from the helm, and steering was controlled with a single rudder.
 They lost up to 60 percent speed with the rudder hard over.
 While steaming in heavy seas, they suffered only minimal speed loss.
 The ships had a standard crew of 35 officers and 551 enlisted men, though when serving as a squadron flagship this could be augmented by another 9 officers and 44 enlisted men.
 The ships were equipped with several boats, including a pair of picket boats, a launch, a pinnace, two cutters, two yawls, and two dinghies.

 Prinz Adalbert and Friedrich Carl were powered by three vertical 3-cylinder triple-expansion engines; the center shaft drove a three-bladed screw 4.5 m in diameter, while the two outboard shafts powered four-bladed screws 4.8 m in diameter.
 The engines were supplied with steam by fourteen coal-fired Dürr boilers, a type of water-tube boiler produced by Düsseldorf-Ratinger Röhrenkesselfabrik, which were ducted into three funnels.
-Compared to those on earlier German cruisers, the propeller shafts were shortened and better faired into the hull lines to reduce the amount of drag they induced, and they were made self-supporting; these changes were incorporated into all future cruisers and battleships built by the Kaiserliche Marine.
+Compared to those on earlier German cruisers, the propeller shafts for Friedrich Karl were shortened and better faired into the hull lines to reduce the amount of drag they induced, and they were made self-supporting; these changes were incorporated into all future cruisers and battleships built by the Kaiserliche Marine.

 The propulsion system was rated at 16200 PS for Prinz Adalbert and 17000 PS for Friedrich Carl and top speeds of 20 kn and 20.5 kn, respectively.
 Both ships reached higher horsepower figures on trials, though their speeds were not significantly improved.
 The ships were designed to carry 750 MT of coal, though storage could be increased to 1630 MT.
 This enabled a maximum range of up to 5080 nmi at a cruising speed of 12 kn.
 Electrical power was supplied by four generators with a total output of 246 kW at 110 volts.